-Where it is mutually agreed to have these meetings outside the Cowichan Valley, the Company will pay all reasonable
+Where it is mutually agreed to have these meetings outside the Cowichan Valley, the Company agrees to pay for all reasonable expenses for the attendance of each Local Union President (or their designate) and one additional delegate for attendance at President's Council.

-- expenses for the attendance of the local union president (or their designate) and another member to attend the Presidents' Council. - 17.
-The parties agree that disputes relating to the implementation of this letter shall be reviewed by the Presidents' Council which will make every effort to resolve these disputes in accordance with the spirit and terms of this letter. - 18.
-With respect to the implementation of flexible work practices at Catalyst Paper, the parties agree that they will consult with respect to ways and means to avoid jurisdictional difficulties between the unions
+- 17. The parties agree that disputes relating to the implementation of this letter shall be reviewed by the Presidents' Council which will make every effort to resolve these disputes in accordance with the spirit and terms of this letter. - 18.
+With respect to the implementation of flexible work practices at Catalyst Paper, the parties agree that they will consult with respect to ways and means to avoid jurisdictional difficulties between the unions.